m50d/m50d.github.com/_posts/2015-01-02-good-monads-bad-monads.md

 As Alan Perlis said, a language that doesn't affect the way you think about programming is not worth knowing.
 A programming language should be a thesis, or a manifesto: a controversial claim about programming.
 The Haskell manifesto goes something like:

- 1. Some very simple structures occur lots of times in lots of programs, and particular manipulations of those structures are done again and again; we can make programs simpler by providing
+ 1. Some very simple structures occur lots of times in lots of programs, and particular manipulations of those structures are done again and again; we can make programs simpler by providing libraries for operating on these structures.